nbro/andz/SENTINEL.md

         - [http://effbot.org/zone/default-values.htm](http://effbot.org/zone/default-values.htm)
         - [http://stackoverflow.com/questions/4841782/python-constructor-and-default-value](http://stackoverflow.com/questions/4841782/python-constructor-and-default-value)

-- I'm using `X is None` or `X is not None` in conditions, when I really mean that `X` should be respectively `None` or `not None`.
+2. I'm using `X is None` or `X is not None` in conditions, when I really mean that `X` should be respectively `None` or `not None`.
 In other words, I should not be using `X` or `not X`, because `X` could be 0, and could conceptually still _contain_ a valid value.

-- citations to resources used to implement an algorithm or data structure are provided at the beginning of each module.

-- the doc-strings of the files containing each data structure or algorithm contain a (good) introduction to what's being implemented.

-- I'm raising the most appropriate exception for each specific anomaly.
+3. I'm raising the most appropriate exception for each specific anomaly.

-- exceptions raised are consistent inside each module: the same exception should be raised when the "same" error occurs in different methods or even within the same method.
+4. exceptions raised are consistent inside each module:

+    - the same exception should be raised when the "same" error occurs in different methods or even within the same method!
-- I use the same naming conventions throughout the modules.

-- unit tests
+5. unit tests

     - are not redundant